umdfiresa2024/team-phoenix-mesa/README.md

 policies that might affect these levels of pollution, we need meteorological data. we will be using data from NASA, through its Land Data Assimilation System (LDAS) and its global counterpart (GLDAS).
-These data can be gathered from NASA’s website.
+These data can be gathered from NASA’s website listed in the reference section.
 We downloaded all relevant data into a Google Drive folder, ranging from the dates of 01/01/2000 to 30/12/20214.
 This already covers our original date range of 01/01/2000 to 01/01/2012.

 The code below opens this data and loops through its files to only get the relevant dates.
 Next, it uses the buffer zones around the train